nymtech/docs/content/quickstart/_index.md

 * [Rust](https://www.rust-lang.org/) 1.39 or later, with `cargo`.
 Stable works.

 {{% notice info %}}
 Nym developers use the Rust shell script for development installation for platform development, which gives a full build environment.
 If you are averse to running the shell script installer,  you *may* want to install `cargo` from your package manager (e.g. `apt`).
 It might work, or might be too ancient, depending on your distro.
+Have a look at the Rust website docs to find an installation option that suits you.
 {{% /notice %}}

 To download and build: